pinkfloppydisk/edvinas-dev/content/blog/gneiss/index.md

 ---
-description: Long post about game development in a large student team.
-This post focuses on process related and technical challenges and takeaways that I learned while working on this game.
+description: Process related and technical challenges, takeaways that I learned while working on a game with a large team of students in the DADIU programme.
 title: "Gneiss: A Misshapen Journey"
+updated: 2021-01-03
 date: 2021-01-02

 images: